kyubuns/AkyuiUnity/Manual/Manual_en.md

   - AkyuiUnity.Xd `https://github.com/kyubuns/AkyuiUnity.git?path=Assets/AkyuiUnity.Xd`
 - Select Assets > Create > AkyuiXd > XdImportSettings and create a configuration file.
   - By tweaking these settings, you can decide how to import the XD for each project.
-  - It has a powerful customization feature called "triggers".
-We'll talk about it later.
+  - It has a powerful customization feature called "triggers;" we'll talk about it later.

 ### How to create an XD file